Shaurav20/Shaurav20/README.md

 <p>
 IIT M.Tech (Biological Engineering) graduate with experience in bioinformatics, bioprocess analytics, and workflow automation, combining wet-lab expertise with computational and data-driven approaches.
 Skilled in applying Python, R, SQL, JMP, and automation tools to solve problems in genomics, bioprocessing, and life sciences data analysis.
 <br><br>
-Former Associate Solution Leader at Brane Enterprises Pvt Ltd and Work Intern at Biocon Biologics Ltd, with experience spanning biosimilar manufacturing data analysis, and AI-enabled workflow automation.
+Former Associate Solution Leader at Brane Enterprises Pvt Ltd and Work Intern at Biocon Biologics Ltd, with experience spanning biosimilar manufacturing data analysis, and workflow automation.
 <br><br>
-Interested in roles involving omics data analysis, bioprocess analytics, and workflow automation in the life sciences domain.
+Interested in roles that combine data analytics with process automation in healthcare, biotech, and real-world applications.
+I am driven by a problem-solving mindset and a structured approach to developing sustainable and impactful solutions.
 </p>

 <h3 align="left">Connect with me:</h3>